 The Cave of Skulls

-It was Sue who brought up the subject of this experiment the very next day.
+It was Sue who brought up the subject of our insane experiment the next day.

 Sue: Is it time for Doctor Who yet?

-She pretended that she was vaguely annoyed at the prospect, but I could tell she wanted to find out what happened next.
+She pretended to be vaguely annoyed by the prospect, but I could tell she wanted to find out what happened next.
 She was also a lot more vocal during the screening of this episode, and most of her commentary was directed at William Hartnell.

 Sue: He’s a smoker!
 You’d never get away with that today.
 Imagine Matt Smith pulling out some Lambert and Butler.

-As the episode plays out, Sue’s agitation begins to increase exponentially.
+As the episode plays out, her agitation begins to increase exponentially.

-Sue: He really is useless, isn’t he?
+Sue: The Doctor really is useless, isn’t he?
 Look at him!
-He’s just lying there as everyone talks over him.
+He’s just lying there while everyone talks over him.
 When does he sit up and take control of the situation?

-She is not overly impressed by some of the supporting artistes either, but she is beginning to warm to the TARDIS crew.
-She is particularly impressed by William Russell’s ability to deliver the now familiar “Doctor who?” gag with a perfectly straight face.
+She’s not impressed by the supporting artistes either, but at least she’s beginning to warm to the TARDIS crew.
+She’s particularly impressed by William Russell’s ability to deliver the now familiar “Doctor who?” gag with a straight face.

-Sue: It can’t compete with that opening episode.
-There are far too many scenes of cavemen bickering and not enough action.
-And the special effects are rubbish.
+Sue: It can’t compete with the first episode.
+There were too many scenes of cavemen bickering and not enough action.
+And the special effects were rubbish.